Portorož Airport: History

-Investment in Portorož Airport continued, and on 15 April 1991, the Casino Touristic Company Turistično podjetje p.o.
-Portorož adopt a memorandum of understanding and form a limited liability company: Aerodrom Portorož d.o.o.
-From 13 to 16 May 2004, aviation enthusiasts are welcomed at Portorož Airport, where the Aviatica general aviation air show takes place.
-Later that year, on 1 July 2004, Aerodrom Portorož d.o.o. signs an agreement with its new partners: The Municipality of Piran; Aerodrom Ljubljana, d.d.; Istrabenz, holdinška družba, d.d.; and Luka Koper, d.d.
+Investment in Portorož Airport continued and, on 15 April 1991, the Casino Touristic Company Turistično podjetje p.o.
+Portorož adopted a memorandum of understanding and formed a limited liability company: Aerodrom Portorož d.o.o.
+From 13 to 16 May 2004, aviation enthusiasts were welcomed at Portorož Airport, where the Aviatica general aviation air show took place.
+Later that year, on 1 July 2004, Aerodrom Portorož d.o.o. signed an agreement with its new partners: The Municipality of Piran; Aerodrom Ljubljana, d.d.; Istrabenz, holdinška družba, d.d.; and Luka Koper, d.d.
 (Port of Koper).
-The recapitalisation plan is intended to facilitate further development of the airport in the near future.
+The recapitalisation plan was intended to facilitate further development of the airport in the near future.

 The entire airport is scheduled to undergo renovation in the near future.
 Moreover, there are plans for Portorož Airport's single runway to be lengthened to 1,800 m and widened to 45 m, in order to facilitate the handling of larger aircraft such as the Boeing 757-200.